angusshire/mac-spoofer/README.md

 # mac-spoofer

-This is a script for changing a network adapter's MAC address.
-It has only been tested on Windows 7, but should also work for Windows Vista and Windows 8.
+This is a script for spoofing a network adapter's MAC address on Windows Vista/7/8.

+### How it Works

-### Usage
+### How to Use

 By default, `changeMACAddress` modifies the MAC address of the network adapter that currently has a connection, so make sure you are connected to the internet before it is used.
 Alternatively, you can specify the name of the adapter you want to change with